 Transporting all of your furniture can be a real pain, if not downright impossible to do on your own.
 The best advice would be to enlist family and friends for free to help you move all of your things, but if this is not possible, you should invest in movers to ensure that both you and your furniture arrives at the new place all in one piece.
 You don’t want to strain your back out or break a limb trying to get your couch or bedframe out of the doorway.

-Our movers in Philadelphia, PA are specifically trained to handle any moving situation, and if your friend doesn’t have a truck or van suitable for moving larger things, movers will definitely have exactly what you need.
+Professional movers are specifically trained to handle any moving situation, and if your friend doesn’t have a truck or van suitable for moving larger things, movers will definitely have exactly what you need.

 3. Change Your Address